French rock star Johnny Hallyday dies at 74

 As the years passed, Hallyday branched out from his rock 'n' roll origins, catching new trends as they came along.
 He tried practically every musical genre, from R&B and pop to country and acid rock.

 Hallyday held a special place on the French music scene.
-When it came time to commemorate the first anniversary of the the terrorist attack at Charlie Hebdo, organizers chose Hallyday to sing in tribute.
+When it came time to commemorate the first anniversary of the terrorist attack at Charlie Hebdo, organizers chose Hallyday to sing in tribute.

+His health had been declining for years.
+In 2009, he underwent surgery for colon cancer and months later for a herniated disc.
+Just after the last surgery, he was treated for an infection in Los Angeles, where he was placed into an induced coma, BFM reported.

 After learning of Hallyday's passing, actors and singers around the world expressed their condolences on Twitter.

-French-Canadian singer Celine Dion called Hallyway a "giant in show business."
+French-Canadian singer Celine Dion called Hallyday a "giant in show business."

 "I'm very sad to hear the news that Johnny Hallyday passed away.
 He was a giant in show business...a true icon!
 My thoughts go out to his family, his loved ones, and to the millions of fans who adored him for many decades.
 He will be sadly missed, but never forgotten," she wrote.